Eric Haase Player Props: Tigers vs. Royals

-The Detroit Tigers, including Eric Haase (.114 batting average in his past 10 games), battle starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+The Detroit Tigers, including Eric Haase (.086 batting average in his past 10 games), take on starting pitcher Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Mariners.

 Eric Haase Game Info & Props vs. the Royals